usharesoft/appcenter-docs/admin/en/source/pages/install/configure-uforge.rst

 		If you choose to use a remote storage, indicate the NFS server with mount point and you should enter the full path for the OS directory e.g. /DISTROS.

-		If you select remote storage for the image store, you have to make sure that the path USER_DATA exists, with the correct permissions i.e. glassfish:glassfish (see :ref: `repository-shared-storage`, step 4, Check mount points, for more detail).
+		If you select remote storage for the image store, you have to make sure that the path USER_DATA exists, with the correct permissions i.e. tomcat:tomcat (see :ref:`repository-shared-storage`, step 4, Check mount points, for more detail).

 	13. Indicate the generation cluster compute node hostnames.
 You can add additional compute nodes by clicking the add button.